mb5357/Gotta_graph_em_all/Pokemon.md

   boxplots, linear regression, and heatmaps.
 - See what factors (type, stats, generation) predict whether a Pokémon is legendary.
-- Create interactive graphs using ggplot2, plotly, and dplyr for data manipulation and visualization.
+- Create interactive graphs using `ggplot2`, `plotly`, and `dplyr` for data manipulation and visualization.

 ## Planned timeline